Larger Quantities, Lower Prices

 How Long It Flowers: Until late May or early June

 Flower Color: Yellow, white, orange

 Soil Requirements: Fertile, well-drained soil that’s moist in the spring.

 Pruning: Should be lifted and divided every few years to keep the plants vigorous.

 Flower Form: The daffodil is one of the first flowers to bloom in the spring.
 The traditional form of the daffodil is a flower made of pale yellow petals surrounding a somewhat darker trumpet, though there are now variations on that general color scheme.
-Some daffodils now have pure white petals surrounding lemon yellow or even orange trumpets.
-The rule of thumb is to plant the bulbs twice as deep as they are tall and plant them three inches apart.
+Some daffodils now have pure white leaves surrounding lemon yellow or even orange horns.
+The rule of thumb is to plant the bulbs twice as thick as they are tall and plant them three inches apart.
 After the sword-shaped leaves start to die back, some people leave the bulbs in the ground.
-Others dig them up and keep them in onion bags in a cool and dry place till they're ready to be planted in the fall.
+Others dig them up and keep them in onion bags in a calm and dry place till they're ready to be planted in the fall.
 Daffodils are deer-resistant.